 About Ronald Kashden

-Having a desire to merge his passions into a single job, Ron left public accounting in the early 90’s to become a software developer at HedgeWare, Inc. At the time, Hedgeware was an early pioneer of software for the then booming hedge fund industry.
-Their integrated trading, portfolio accounting, and investor accounting package became an essential part of a fund’s IT infrastructure.
-At Hedgeware, Ron was worked with firms that would become leaders of Wall Street, including: Julian Robertson’s Tiger Management, Michael Steinhardt’s Steinhardt Partners, Paul Singer’s Elliott Management Corp, and Grosvenor Capital Management.
-Leveraging his dual expertise Ron rose to become head of development and spearheaded the firm’s next generation software, Advisorware.
+Ron left public accounting in the early 90’s to become a software developer at .
+Hedgeware was a pioneer of software for the hedge fund industry, providing integrated trading, portfolio accounting, and investor accounting package.
+The software became part of backbone IT infrastructure of leaders of Wall Street, including: Julian Robertson’s Tiger Management, Michael Steinhardt’s Steinhardt Partners, Paul Singer’s Elliott Management Corp, and Grosvenor Capital Management.
+Ron rose to become head of development and spearheaded the firm’s next generation software, .

-Hedgeware, Inc was acquired by SS&C Technologies in 1999 and Ron left to work at Steve Cohen’s S.A.C.
-Capital Advisors as the manager of software development.
-To say the environment at SAC was demanding would be an understatement.
-They were one of the most active trading firms in the world (with up to 2% of the street activity on some days).
-This rigorous environment challenged Ron and his team to develop real-time systems that would have virtually no downtime.
-Characteristics such as true real-time updates, self-healing software, and distributed systems weren’t academic concepts but required features.
+Hedgeware, Inc was acquired by SS&C Technologies in 1999 and Ron left to work at Steve Cohen’s heading software development.
+S.A.C. was one of the most active trading firms in the world (with up to 2% of the street activity on some days), an environment which challenged Ron and his team to develop systems that would have virtually no downtime – requiring distributed systems with real-time updates and self-healing software

-After 4+ years at S.A.C., Ron left the firm to become the Chief Financial Officer at the Tiedemann Investment Group.
-As CFO, he honed his financial skills managing the firm, which had several multi-national/multi-currency funds across a variety of investment strategies.
+Ron switched focus back to his math and business advisor strengths when he joined the .
+As CFO, he honed his financial skills managing the firm, which had several multi-national/multi-currency funds operating across a variety of investment strategies.
 During his tenure, the firm took on the task of updating their software platforms.
-Being founded in 1980, Tiedemann was still running some old DOS software.
-Although it was easy to replace the portfolio and trading software, there wasn’t a good replacement for their back office /investor accounting.
 Tiedemann had complex master/feeder and mini-master fund structures that the current offerings just couldn’t handle.
-As a solution to the delimma, a new software company was formed with Ron shepherding the creation of a complete investor accounting solution for complex funds.
+As a solution to the dilemma, a new software company was formed with Ron shepherding the creation of an internal investor accounting software application.

-So TKS Solutions was founded and the software application, Penny-it Works was born.
-The software is a complete investor accounting solution that integrated with any portfolio system and had a full partnership accounting, shareholder accounting, and tax calculation/reporting.
-It became the go-to software for many organizations, from large institutions such as Bank of New York Mellon, Brown Brothers Harriman, and State Street to complex funds such as GSO Partners (Blackstone), Eton Park, Ramius (Cowen), PIMCO, and Bridgewater Associates.
-It was so established that 7 of the top 20 funds in the world used it to report to their investors.
+The package is a complete investor accounting solution – offering partnership accounting, shareholder accounting, and tax calculation/reporting.
+Because it does what is say (it works!), Penny became the go-to software for large institutions such as Bank of New York Mellon, Brown Brothers Harriman, and State Street, as well as to complex funds such as GSO Partners (Blackstone), Eton Park, Ramius (Cowen), PIMCO, and Bridgewater Associates.
+By the time TKS was sold to the Eze Software Group in 2015, 7 of the top 20 funds in the world used the firm’s software.